naivary/cnapi/README.md

 runtime of the Cloud and applications should be tailored to excel in these conditions.

+Furthermore, it is highly recommended for your dev environment to be identical to your production environment to be more confident in your development and tests.
+Great tools for local Kubernetes environments are `minikube` and `k3s`.
+`kind` is anohter option but I woudln't recommended it because not all functionalities are fully available especially in the storage realm.

 ## Stateless

 Applications in containers execl when they are stateless.
 Meaning no data is